DanielSmith/alap/docs/api-reference/servers.md

 ### Cherry-pick and query

 These endpoints resolve Alap expressions server-side.
 Node/Bun servers use `AlapEngine` from `alap/core`.
-Python, PHP, Go, and Rust servers use native ports of the expression parser.
+Python, PHP, Go, Rust, and Java servers use native ports of the expression parser.
 All servers sanitize URLs in responses.

 ## Server matrix